 Fusarium oxyporum is the name of a fungus that can affect a wide range of plants.
 It's common in vegetables, but it's also a real problem with cacti.
-Click here to learn more about signs of fusarium wilt in cactus plants and methods for treating fusarium on cactus.
+Click here to learn more about signs of fusarium wilt in cactus plants and methods for treating fusarium on cacti.

-Longhorn beetles on cactus won't eat the plant, but their young can cause some damage.
+Longhorn beetles on cacti won't eat the plant, but their young can cause some damage.
 Cactus longhorn beetles live in the southwestern United States, especially in the Sonoran Desert.
 Learn more about these insects and their possible control in this article.

 Root knot nematodes are very common among most cactus species.
 This article has more information about how to detect cactus root nematodes and the best methods for managing nematodes in cactus roots.

 Cacti ought to be some of the easiest plants to grow.
 Unfortunately, it?s hard to accept just how little maintenance they really need, and plenty of cactus owners accidentally kill them with kindness by watering them too much.
 Learn more in this article.